bottos-project/BIP/README.md

   4. finish the discussion and lock the confirmed proposal;

-  5.the implemented proposal will submit the code to repository.
+  5. the implemented proposal will submit the code to repository.

   The corresponding result will be showed in eips.bottos.org and tracked.